 Many no-claims discounts will reward you for having gone a certain amount of time without filing a claim, even if you have filed some in the past.

 Different companies have different ways of using no-claims discounts.
 For instance, some companies charge you a higher premium and give you better coverage, then refund you every few months that you don’t file a claim.

 Many companies offer the discount as a reduced rate, while others offer it as a payout reward.

 Your no-claims bonus will kick in once you've gone a year without filing a claim, and every year past that will get you even more discounted insurance.

 Yes.
 At most car insurance companies, the size of your no-claims discount will grow the longer you go without filing a claim.
 Keep driving safely, and you'll keep saving more and more money.

-Not all claims that you file count against your no-claims discount.
-If you are not at fault in an accident, and all of the damage is covered by the at-fault party’s insurer, it usually won’t impact your no-claims discount, because your insurance company didn’t need to get involved beyond the initial claim.
+Filing claims when you're at fault will surely remove your no-claims bonus, but not all claims that you file count against your no-claims discount.
+If you are not at-fault in an accident and all of the damage is covered by the at-fault party’s insurer, it usually won’t impact your no-claims discount because your insurance company didn’t need to get involved beyond the initial claim.

-Should you avoid filing a claim to keep a no-claims discount?
+Should you avoid filing a claim to keep a no-claims bonus?

 It can sometimes save you money to not file a claim.
 In cases of minor repair, it may be cheaper to pay out of pocket and not lose your discount.
 This all depends on your insurance company, the cost of the repair, the cost of the discount, and the size of your deductible.
 It’s worth doing the math.